"Koibun" Where is the PX? ~The story told by Yukio Mishima~

 Source: From the National Diet Library Digital Collection "Photographs by Mr. Moger"

-So, I really wanted to elucidate the mystery, and I bought a literary magazine "Shincho", which contains Yukio Mishima's "Koibun".
+So, I really wanted to solve the mystery, so I bought a literary magazine "Shincho", which contains Yukio Mishima's "Koibun".

-By the way, what is your impression of reading the novel Koibun?…
+By the way, what about reading the novel "Koibun"?…

-Why shiteyalaleta!
-If you are worried about it, please read "Koibun" yourself and check it out.
+Why cyteyalareta!
+If you are wondering if you think, please read "Koibun" yourself and check it.

 Access Information